fskelly/Solis-Modbus-Auto-Charging-using-Solax/HA Backup Restore.md

 # Installation

-1. Download the above .tar file (click Raw in the linked page if it doesn't auto download)
+1. Download the below .tar file (click Raw in the linked page if it doesn't auto download)
 2. In Home Assistant, go to Settings > System > Backups
 3. Hit the three dots top right and choose "Upload Backup"
 4. Navigate to the .tar file and upload it